Coat: Although thick and resilient, a Golden Retriever’s coat is reasonably easy to clean. Groom at least once a week to keep it in top condition.

 The thyroid glands, which secrete thyroid hormone, are located in a dog’s neck.
 Hypothyroidism is the name of the condition that occurs when the thyroid glands fail to secrete enough thyroid hormone.
 This leads to a slow metabolic rate resulting in weight gain, a slow heart rate and an intolerance of the cold.
 It can be managed effectively with thyroid hormone replacement tablets, which are required for the rest of the dog’s life.

-We paid £2,968 to treat Charlie the Golden Retriever for hormone disorders in 2015
+We paid £2,468 to treat Bess the crossbreed for hormone disorders in 2016

 Larger breeds like the Golden Retriever can be prone to hip or elbow dysplasia.
 This develops when the bones that form the hip or elbow joint develop abnormalities in the cartilage which lines the surface of the joint or structures around it.
 Golden Retreivers can also suffer from cruciate disease, wherein the cruciate ligament, which crosses inside the knee joint, slowly frays and gets weaker.
 Like all dogs, they can develop arthritis from these conditions, and long-term treatment or surgery is required to keep them active.